 You can invest in almost 40,000 shares in the UK, US and internationally, across 16 global stock exchanges – and nine different currencies.
 That’s enough to be getting along with.

-The minimum monthly sum for regular investments is £25, while the minimum lump sum investment is £100.
+The minimum monthly sum for regular investments is £25, while there is no minimum for lump sum payments.

 The more I use this platform, the more I like it.
 It sets out my portfolio holdings clearly in a single page that’s easy to view even on my small laptop screen.
 It always allows users to break their portfolio into shares, funds and cash for further analysis, and click on fund reports, performance charts and trading history for each holding.
 This is customisable, too.
 There’s also a button to perform a “X-ray analysis”, which breaks down your entire portfolio into asset allocation, world regions, stock sectors and investment styles.
 You can also set this as your start page when you log in (which I’ve just done).

 The platform’s advanced stock selection tools lets you scan and screen the Morningstar stock database by, say, yield, cover, earnings growth, net gearing, cash flow, and so on.
 Its market highlight page shows all of today’s top risers and fallers, including individual stocks and industry sectors across a range of industries, plus latest company news.
 You can also drill deep into individual stocks to examine key statistics, performance, charts, ratios, financials, and so on.

 The site also offers share price calculators, an ETF selector tool, Interactive Investor’s “quick start funds” (a range funds for new investors), and the “ii Super 60” investments, a range of high-conviction active and passive funds, investment trusts, and ETFs.

 In fact, it seems like every time I dig in to the site’s offerings, the more great tools and features I find.